marcinrozanski/ai-upskill/README.md

 ## About this repository

 It is designed to work on a Windows 11 PC with Docker installed.
 For now I'm using a 2018 Dell Inspirion 5370 laptop with 32GB RAM, i5 CPU , 1TB SSD, but without a GPU.

-It feels like I should justify why I'm using Windows, well I need it to run few pieces of HAM radio software, and with WSL installed Windows isn't so bad.
-Plus I'm too old to participate in OS flame wars.
+However, it feels that a hardware upgrade is due!

 This repo mirrors the five practical stages we mapped out together: